Before you begin:

 Copyright:

 All authors must sign the 'Transfer of Copyright' agreement before the article can be published.
-This transfer agreement enables ADMATS to protect the copyrighted material for the authors, without the author relinquishing his/her proprietary rights.
+This transfer agreement enables JAMS to protect the copyrighted material for the authors, without the author relinquishing his/her proprietary rights.
 The copyright transfer covers the exclusive rights to reproduce and distribute the article.
 It also includes the right to adapt the article for use in conjunction with computer systems and programs, including reproduction or publication in machine-readable form and incorporation in retrieval systems.
 Authors are responsible for obtaining from the copyright holder permission to reproduce any material for which copyright already exists.

 Copyright Notice: